SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 }
 ```

-- The `spring:cloud:stream:bindings:output:destination` property binds the `UsageDetailSender` object's output to the `usage-detail` RabbitMQ exchange.
+- The `Spring:Cloud:Stream:Bindings:Output:Destination` property binds the `UsageDetailSender` object's output to the `usage-detail` RabbitMQ exchange.
-- The `spring:cloud:stream:bindings:output:producer:requiredGroups` property makes sure to create a durable queue named `usage-detail.usage-cost-consumer`, which consumes from the `usage-detail` RabbitMQ exchange.
+- The `Spring:Cloud:Stream:Bindings:Output:Producer:RequiredGroups` property makes sure to create a durable queue named `usage-detail.usage-cost-consumer`, which consumes from the `usage-detail` RabbitMQ exchange.

 ##### Durable Queues